-Our underlying premise is that the world will be a better place when all voices are heard equally and with empathy.
+The world is a better place when all voices are heard.

 Aims & Objectives